Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-\paragraph{Phase-III} As shown in fig.\ref{fig-RR-disconn}(a), an island appears in phase-III.
-However, the entire island belongs to $R_N$ so the term $\mathcal{E}_\text{defect}(I_N : I_D = \emptyset)$ in DES formula vanishes and we just need to compute the area of entanglement wedge cross section.
-Obviously the entanglement wedge cross section in phase-III is the same as that in phase-I so we just get the same result
+\paragraph{Phase-III} As shown in fig.\ref{fig-RR-disconn}(a), in phase-III an island appears.
+However, the entire island belongs to $R_N$ therefore the defect term still vanishes and we just need to compute the cross section, which is obviously the same as that in phase-I so we just get the same result